Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 - A chart component which accurately depicts the asset price
 - Wire up an input for an expected yield and an amount to buy when a specific threshold of buy signals is reached
 - The logic to determine when to send a swap transaction
-- Wire it all together into a working set of components
+- Wire it all together into a working set of components suitable for use

 The purpose of this Pathway is to give you hands-on experience using Pyth by incorporating price data into a useful application.
 Unrelated to Pyth but still important, the rest of the components will strengthen your understanding of how to visualize market fluctuations on a chart and perform swaps on a DEX.

 In essence the "bot" we are building is more like Wall-E than The Terminator.
 We're focused more on having fun and learning, than on ruthless efficiency.

 ![Wall-E and The Terminator](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/pyth/walle-terminator.jpg)

+---

 # 🧐 What is Pyth, anyway?